scality/metalk8s/docs/operation/cluster_monitoring.rst

 .. todo::

-   - For each of the components list above, provide a detail description of its role within the Monitoring stack.
+   - For each of the components listed above, provide a detailed description of its role within the Monitoring stack.
-   - How to customize default alerting & recording rules
-   - Default alerting & recording rules are available as a json file, we should use the json to generate a corresponding rst table as below
+   - Default alerting & recording rules are available as a JSON file, we should use this file to generate a corresponding rst table as below

 Prometheus
 ^^^^^^^^^^

 In a MetalK8s cluster, the Prometheus service is responsible for recording real-time metrics in a time series database.
 Prometheus is capable of querying a list of datasources called `exporters` at specific polling frequency and then